FanConnect/developer/docs/index.md

 ## Apps

-Think of Apps as a website, running with the FanConnect TV platform.
+Think of Apps as a website, running on the FanConnect TV platform.
 Any App displayed on a TV screen powered by FanConnect TV is ultimately a combination of HTML, CSS, and Javascript.

 We've written Apps using vanilla Javascript, as well as [Preact](https://preactjs.com/).
 Many Apps